rails/rails/guides/source/active_record_migrations.md

 ### Running Specific Migrations

-If you need to run a specific migration up or down, the `db:migrate:up` and `db:migrate:down` tasks will do that.
+If you need to run a specific migration up or down, the `db:migrate:up` and `db:migrate:down` commands will do that.
 Just specify the appropriate version and the corresponding migration will have its `change`, `up` or `down` method invoked, for example: